 Now push the lower leg straight up as if you’re trying to lift the upper leg.

-The idea is to feel maximum strain in the shin muscle of the lower leg.
+The idea is to feel maximum strain in the shin muscles of the leg.

 Hold it for about five seconds and repeat about 15 times.